-Not all of us are lucky enough to have spacious bathrooms, but that shouldn’t stop us keeping our favourite products on hand.
-If you’re someone who cares about the aesthetics of your bathroom (and why wouldn’t you?) then read on to learn more about how to make the most of your space.
+Not all of us are lucky enough to have spacious bathrooms, but that shouldn’t mean we have to suffer from a lack of storage space.
+If you’re someone who cares about the aesthetics of your bathroom (and why wouldn’t you?) then read on to learn more about how to make the most of your space with small bathroom storage ideas.

-The last thing you want is products lining the window sills, sink, bath and – worst of all – around the edge of the shower cubicle, as it looks untidy and can leave unpleasant scummy outlines of the shampoo and shower gel bottles on your surfaces.
-The good news is that just a little inventiveness can boost your storage space in no time and even enhance the look of your bathroom.
+The last thing you want is products lining the windowsills, sink, bath and – worst of all – the edge of the shower cubicle, as it looks untidy and can leave unpleasant residue that requires constant cleaning.
+The good news is that just a little inventiveness can boost the storage space in your small bathroom in no time and even enhance the look of your room.
 Stylish and practical?
 What’s not to like?

 If you’re stuck for space around your sink, spice racks can provide a handy solution.
 Mount them on the wall to keep all your toiletries and products tidy but still within easy reach.
 If you’re putting a few up, make sure to leave enough space between them for taller products such as hair spray.

-This is an oft-overlooked spot for storage.
-A lot of bathrooms will have a couple of feet between the top of the door frame and the ceiling.
+This is an often-overlooked spot, but a lot of bathrooms will have a couple of feet between the top of the door frame and the ceiling, which is prime storage space.
 Take advantage of this space by putting up a shelf and using it for items that you don’t need regular access to, such as spare towels or extra toilet paper.
-If you have things you need to put up there that you don’t really want on display, you could buy some nice bathroom storage baskets or boxes to hide them from view.
+If you have things you need to put up there that you don’t really want on display, invest in some nice bathroom storage baskets or boxes to hide those bits and bobs from view.